Growing Together and Building Community at Friends School Haverford

-Founded in 1885, this independent nursery through eighth grade school in Haverford is guided by Quaker principles such as integrity, community, and equality and promotes academic rigor, mutual respect, self-awareness, service, diversity, and compassion.
+Founded in 1885, this independent nursery through fifth grade school in Haverford is guided by Quaker principles such as integrity, community, and equality and promotes academic rigor, mutual respect, self-awareness, service, diversity, and compassion.
 “We want to help students feel good about finding their own voice, and to feel supported in sharing their truth and their understanding,” says Rae Fishman, Ronald’s teacher.

 This past spring, as the third and fourth grade were in the midst of reading about the Civil Rights era using a historical fiction novel The Watsons Go to Birmingham – 1963, the death of George Floyd suddenly amplified calls for racial justice in their present day.
 “I saw that students really wanted to understand more,” Fishman says.
 “Our instruction allowed us to stop and have those discussions, to address what has happened and changed since the 1960s—and what hasn’t.”

 While woven into an academically robust curriculum, this open and purpose-driven approach allows students to find their voice, speak their truth, and use it for good.